SyahriRhamadhan/WEB-Pem-Mobile/README.md

-# Costumer Assistane Chatbot For E-ticket Website FlightGo
+# Costumer Assistant Chatbot For E-ticket Website FlightGo

 ## What is an Assistant Search Skill?